ncatlab/nlab-content/pages/4/1/2/2/2214/content.md

   * [[David Corfield]]: Seeing "comparative $\infty$-categoriology" there, does anyone have thoughts on Borisov's [work](http://uk.arxiv.org/abs/0909.2534)?
 Perhaps we need to wait for the sequel.

 * [[Jon Awbrey]]:  Expanding on a [note](http://golem.ph.utexas.edu/category/2009/09/towards_a_computeraided_system.html#c026573) and responding to a [query](http://golem.ph.utexas.edu/category/2009/09/towards_a_computeraided_system.html#c026593) on the blog, I proposed several sources as "Precursors" to category theory.
-I have discovered a truly marvelous demonstration of this proposition that [[category theory|this margin]] is too narrow to contain, but I might try to elaborate on it elsewhere &hellip; elsewhen.
+I have discovered a truly marvelous demonstration of this proposition that [[category theory|this margin]] is too narrow to contain, but I might try to elaborate on it elsewhere &#8230; elsewhen.

 *  [[Toby Bartels]]:  Talk, talk, talk: [[SEAR]], [[classical mechanics]], [[category theory]].

 * [[Mike Shulman]]: Motivated by recent discussions on the cafe, created [[SEAR]], which has been kicking around in my head for quite some time.

    * [[Jon Awbrey]]: A bit too close to SOAR.
 But if you put your terms in alphabetical order you'd have ERAS, which would also be mnemonic for the fact that elementhood is a relation.
-Hm&sup3;, is there such a thing as mnepic?
+Hm&#179;, is there such a thing as mnepic?

 * [[Zoran ?koda]]: created [[compact-open topology]].